• Skip to primary navigation

 Tips

-• There should be liquid left over after simmering the beans that you’ll mash into the mixture, the beans will get too dry without it.
+• There should be liquid left over after simmering the beans that will be incorporated into the mixture to achieve a creamy texture.
+The beans will become too dry without it.

-• Keep water or broth by your side when you add the garlic and spices, they’ll stick.
-Use it to deglaze the pan if needed to prevent them from burning.
+• For oil-free cooking, keep water or broth by your side when you add the garlic and spices.
+Use it to deglaze the pan if needed to prevent your spices from sticking and burning.

-• I mash about ¾ of the beans, keeping some whole for texture.
-Or mash all of the beans.
+• I mash about ¾ of the beans after cooking, keeping some whole for texture.
+You could also mash all of the beans in this vegan version for a smoother texture.

-• A food processor or immersion blender can be used to create a creamy cohesive texture for these low-fat refried beans.
-The beans may be too thick for a blender.
+• A food processor or immersion blender can be used to create a creamy, cohesive texture for these low-fat refried beans.
+The beans may be too thick for a regular blender.

 Cooked onions and diced jalapenos in a pot.